katzer/cordova-plugin-email-composer/plugins/cordova-plugin-compat/README.md

 This repo is for remaining backwards compatible with previous versions of Cordova.

+## Deprecated

+> This plugin is no longer being worked on as the functionality provided by this plugin is now included in cordova-android 6.3.0.
+You should upgrade your application to use version 1.2.0 of this plugin.
+It will detect whether or not the plugin is required based on the version of cordova-android your app uses.

 ## USAGE

 Your plugin can depend on this plugin and use it to handle the new run time permissions Android 6.0.0 (cordova-android 5.0.0) introduced.